Byrsonima crassifolia

 Byrsonima crassifolia is a species of flowering plant in the family Malpighiaceae, native to tropical America.
 Common names used in English include nance, maricao cimun, craboo, and golden spoon.
 In Jamaica it is called hogberry.

-It's valued for its small (between one, and one and a quarter centimeter in diameter) round, sweet yellow fruit which is strongly scented.
+The plant is valued for its small (between one, and one and a quarter centimeter in diameter) round, sweet yellow fruit which is strongly scented.
 The fruits have a very pungent and distinct flavor and smell.
 When jarred, their texture resembles that of a green or kalamata olive.

 Description and habitat

 Byrsonima crassifolia is a slow-growing large shrub or tree to 10 m.
 Sometimes cultivated for its edible fruits, the tree is native and abundant in the wild, sometimes in extensive stands, in open pine forests and grassy savannas, from central Mexico, through Central America, to Colombia, Peru, Bolivia and Brazil; it also occurs in Trinidad, Barbados, Curaçao, St. Martin, Dominica, Guadeloupe, Puerto Rico, Haiti, the Dominican Republic and throughout Cuba and the Isle of Pines.
 The nance is limited to tropical and subtropical climates.
 In Central and South America, the tree ranges from sea-level to an altitude of 1,800 m.
 It is highly drought-tolerant.